edsol-adm/mindmaster-app/prototype-alpha/README.md

 2. **What Are Feelings?** – Naming emotions and body cues
    • Emotions

+3. **Memory Through Play** – Using memory to learn and share experiences
+   • Memory, Memory 2

+4. **Simple Sensory Exploration** – Connecting senses to feelings and thoughts
+   • Senses

+5. **Basic Attention and Focus** – Practice focusing and ignoring distractions
+   • Attention, Attention 2

-3. **Imagination and Storytelling** – Linking stories to inner worlds
+6. **Imagination and Storytelling** – Linking stories to inner worlds
    • Storytime

-4. **Family and Friendship Dynamics** – Belonging and trust in relationships
+7. **Family and Friendship Dynamics** – Belonging and trust in relationships
    • Good Apple, Bad Apple

+8. **Problem-Solving Basics** – Exploring everyday dilemmas step by step
+   • Magic Looking Glass

+9. **Our Actions and Impact** – Choices and their consequences
+   • *Coming soon*

-5. **Teamwork and Cooperation** – Sharing, turn-taking, and fairness
+10. **Teamwork and Cooperation** – Sharing, turn-taking, and fairness
     • Teamwork

-6. **Simple Sensory Exploration** – Connecting senses to feelings and thoughts
-   • Senses

-7. **Basic Attention and Focus** – Practice focusing and ignoring distractions
-   • Attention, Attention 2

-8. **Memory Through Play** – Using memory to learn and share experiences
-   • Memory, Memory 2

-9. **Problem-Solving Basics** – Exploring everyday dilemmas step by step
-   • Magic Looking Glass

-10. **Our Actions and Impact** – Choices and their consequences
-    • Domino Choices

 👉 For the full Grade 1 curriculum outline with detailed unit descriptions, see [Curriculum Outline](docs/curriculum-outline.md).